Deal With WiFi Loss And Planned Disconnections

 The developer has extra tools to help in this situation.
 First, the API method imp.enableblinkup() can be used to disable the BlinkUp feature until the user has been prompted to begin the process of configuring the device to connect to the Internet.
 BlinkUp functionality is always enabled for the first 60 seconds after an imp has been powered on.
 However, including:

 to re-enable the BlinkUp facility.
-It’s unlikely you would know the credentials of the end-user’s WiFi network, though if you did, you could use the method imp.setwificonfiguration() to configure the device to talk to that hotspot.
-This method takes two parameters, both strings: the first is the network’s SSID, the second its password (or an empty string,
+It’s unlikely you would know the credentials of the end-user’s WiFi network, though if you did, you could use the method imp.setwificonfiguration() to configure the device to talk to that network.
+This method has two parameters, both of which take strings: the first is the network’s SSID, the second its password (or an empty string,

 "", if there is no password because it is an open network).

-You’ll notice that the second line of non-comment program code is the server.setsendtimeoutpolicy() call, setting the device to RETURN_ON_ERROR.
-Once again, this is used to ensure the imp code continues to run after impOS detects that the device is not connected to a wireless network.
+Again, the code uses the server.setsendtimeoutpolicy() call to set the device to RETURN_ON_ERROR.
+This ensures the imp code continues to run after impOS detects that the device is not connected to a wireless network.